-In order to meet the requirements of the Stretch Code, builders must hire a certified Home Energy Rating System (HERS) Rater, such as A9 Green, to determine if the homes energy-efficiency meet the standards of the code.
+In order to meet the requirements of the Stretch Code, builders must hire a certified Home Energy Rating System (HERS) Rater, such as A9 Green, to determine if the home's energy-efficiency meet the standards of the code.
 New residential construction in a Stretch Code town will need to follow the Performance Path of the Base code and achieve a HERS rating of 55.

-As of May 28th, 2019, the Stretch Code has been adopted by 267 out of 351 municipalities in Massachusetts.
+As of July 22, 2020, the Stretch Code has been adopted by 283 out of 351 municipalities in Massachusetts.